ericchu94/chat/documentation/BRD.md

     * If users input a taken email, a message will tell them so
 * Users are required to log in with said username and password to join chat room
   * Allow "remember me" for quick sign in
-  * log in page will also have a "Forgot Password" button that will send a password reset link to an inputted email
-    * If inputted email is not registered, a message will tell them so
-    * If reset email was successfully sent, a message will tell them so
 * Username preface every message to indicate who sent the text

 ### Module 3 - Contact lists